Reproductive justice: Diseases and other health conditions

-Forced sterilization and contraceptions
+Forced sterilization and contraception

 Prisons have demonstrated high incidents of human rights violations.
 These include cases of medical neglect and forced sterilization.
 Acts of forced sterilizations have often been used to justify punishments for imprisoned women.
 These violations continue to occur due to limited public attention towards cases of prisoner dehumanization and injustice.
 This leads to greater helplessness as imprisoned women lose say in the treatment of their bodies.
 For example, prisons often perform forced hysterectomies on imprisoned women.
 Article 7 of the International Covenant on Civil and Political Rights established by the United Nations prohibits cruel, degrading, inhumane torture.
 The lifelong effects of forced sterilization as well as the unnecessary suffering due to untreated disease violates these treaties.

 Women with disabilities are one of the minorities that are greatly impacted by the deprivation of reproductive rights.
 They often experience discrimination, limitations to the type of contraception they are given, and forms of sterilizations.
 Many women with disabilities are coerced into sterilizations that they never gave consent to, and many doctors oftentimes make this decision for women or even family members that give consent to proceed with the sterilization process for them.
 This is seen as a violation, torture, or abuse to many women around the world who are deprived from their right to make their own choice for their body.
 Women with disabilities are also deprived from the right to choose what kind of contraception they use.
 When women with disabilities are compared to women without disabilities, the type of contraception they are given in clinics are quite different.
 Women with disabilities are mostly given a contraception that is long acting and reversible, while those with no disabilities are given moderately effective methods.
 This is in part a result of lack of knowledge and experience with patients with disabilities.
 When taking into account the many forced sterilizations and discriminations against minority women, eugenics can also be a part of the reason why these discriminations occur against women with disabilities and others.
 In the United States, forced sterilizations have occurred for eugenic purposes since after World War II.
 California being one of the states that allowed forced sterilizations in the 1940s, especially on minority groups of women that had prominent unfavored genes.
 Institutions in California reported to have sterilized about 381 people, but later the sterilizations ceased due to little scientific proof to decrease the unfavored genetics.
 However, disabled women were still one of the few groups in 1954 to have sterilizations be performed after no proof of effectiveness was found.
 Forced sterilizations have been performed on people of color, immigrant Latino women, mentally disabled women, physically disabled women, women from low income, and many more in the United States.
 These women are all a part of one or more minority groups that were targeted for not having the ideal genes or to limit the population growth.